CSchoel/arbitrary-but-fixed/_drafts/latex-alternatives-bibtex-part1-terminology.md

 So to sum up this means that we have a software tool called BibTeX that reads (among other files) reference information from a `.bib` file that is also often called a "BibTeX" file.
 What makes matters worse is that not everything that ends with `.bib` is designed to be used as input for BibTeX.
 Many different tools use this file format and sometimes allow different sets of entry types with different sets of mandatory and optional attributes.
-We will get more into detail about that in the next section when we talk about BibLaTeX.
+We will get more into detail about that in one of the followup posts where I discuss BibLaTeX.

 ## Natbib vs BibLaTeX